 Actor Matthew McConaughey was born on November 4, 1969, in Uvalde, Texas.
 He graduated from the University of Texas at Austin and got his first big break with the 1993 film Dazed and Confused.
 He later starred in films like A Time to Kill (1996) and Amistad (1997).
 McConaughey was named People magazine's "Sexiest Man Alive" in 2005.
-Later credits include Mud (2012) and Dallas Buyers Club (2013).
-McConaughey has two children with partner Camila Alves.
+Later credits include Mud (2012) and Dallas Buyers Club (2013), which earned McConaughey the 2014 Academy Award for best actor.

 McConaughey stayed in Texas for college, graduating from the University of Texas at Austin in 1993.
 While he had previously appeared in commercials and in small film roles, McConaughey got his first big break in 1993's Dazed and Confused.

 Known for his good looks and easy-going personality, McConaughey soon achieved leading-man status with A Time to Kill (1996), which also starred Sandra Bullock, Samuel L. Jackson and Kevin Spacey.
 The press often speculated about the nature of McConaughey's relationship with Bullock, but sources close to the pair insisted that they were only friends.

 Making the cover of Vanity Fair magazine in 1996, Matthew McConaughey was seen as a rising star in Hollywood.
 He had several dramatic projects that helped further establish his talents as an actor.
 In 1997, he appeared in Contact with Jodie Foster, a science-fiction film directed by Robert Zemeckis.
 That same year, he starred in Amistad, playing a lawyer involved in the trial of African slaves who staged a revolt onboard the slave ship Amistad.
 The Academy Award-winning film was directed by Steven Spielberg.